Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Anna Navarre will no longer slowly walk towards you in Battery Park (Mission 2) when goal randomization is enabled.
   - Locations of UNATCO Troops when returning to New York (Mission 8) will not be adjusted in Zero Rando.
   - It is no longer possible to softlock yourself out of the Tong ending if you move across the Reactor lab control room too fast after activating the reactors.
+  - Acceleration will no longer be maintained when activating Spy Drone (Which caused you to slowly move while controlling the drone).
+  - Movement speed reductions will now be based on your selected maximum health instead of fixed health values assuming a maximum health of 100.

 </details>